 Subsistence Halibut Fishing in Alaska

-Subsistence halibut is halibut caught by a rural resident or a member of an Alaska Native tribe for direct personal or family consumption as food, sharing for personal or family consumption as food, or customary trade.
+Subsistence halibut is halibut caught by a rural resident or a member of an Alaska Native tribe for direct personal or family consumption as food, sharing, or customary trade.

 In October 2000, North Pacific Fishery Management Council adopted a subsistence halibut program that recognizes the Alaska subsistence halibut fishery.
 This program was approved by the Secretary of Commerce and regulations that carry out this program have been in effect since May 15, 2003.
 Amendments to the subsistence program were made through changes to the initial regulations in May 2005 and October 2008.
 The regulations that govern the subsistence halibut fishery can be found in the Code of Federal Regulations (CFR) at 50 CFR Part 300.